pvdz/preval/tests/cases/unwind_loops/counter_test/unroll_option_enough.md

 ## Todos triggered

-- Support this node type in isFree: TemplateLiteral
+- (todo) Support this node type in isFree: TemplateLiteral
-- maybe we can inline a primitive into a frfr that is called multiple times, too?
+- (todo) maybe we can inline a primitive into a frfr that is called multiple times, too?
-- - at least one of the frfr args was not isFree, bailing
+- (todo) - at least one of the frfr args was not isFree, bailing

 ## Globals